 The Network offers lectures, performances, and special events throughout the year for faculty of member institutions.
 The Network provides other opportunities.
 First, the Network sponsors one-week long summer seminars on a variety of topics.
 Jordana Dym (History), Dan Curley (Classics), Viviana Rangil (FLL), David Vella (Mathematics), and Ela Lepkowska-White (Management and Business), have been recent participants from Skidmore.
 Second, the Network invites applications for Associates, who will have library privileges and, depending on availability, a New York University faculty host to discuss topics of mutual interest.
 Although there is no stipend associated with this program, Skidmore faculty may seek financial assistance from Faculty Development grants or from the Ad Hoc funds administered by the Office of the Dean of the Faculty to help with travel costs.
 Third, the Network accepts a limited number of scholars in residence, usually for a term or summer (though a shorter time period may be arranged during a semester) or one month in the summer, for whom housing and library privileges are provided.
 This program may fit neatly with sabbatical leaves of Skidmore faculty.
-Ngina Chiteji (Economics), Linda Simon (English), Lary Opitz (Theater), and Tom Denny (Music) have enjoyed the privilege of being a Scholar-in-Residence.
 Fourth, faculty who may require short-term housing to pursue professional interests in New York City may request housing at NYU at a very moderate rate on an as-available basis.